Synchronization-induced violation of thermodynamic uncertainty relations: Introduction

 \section{Introduction}

 In 1665 Huygens observed the synchronization of two pendulum clocks mounted on a common support~\cite{Huygens}.
 Since then, synchronization has emerged as a universal concept in the theory of dynamical systems, with a broad range of applications in fields ranging from science and engineering to social life~\cite{Pikovsky}.
 More recently, the phenomenon has been investigated and characterized in quantum systems~\cite{Heinrich2011,zambrini_pra12, Giorgi2013, zambrini_scirep13,Lee2013,Walter2014,Bastidas2015,zambrini_pra16,du_scirep17,Witthaut2017,Amital2017,geng_jphyscom18,Roulet2018a,Roulet2018b,fazio_prr20} with, however, only a few studies addressing thermodynamic signatures of synchronization~~\cite{Jaseem2020,Murtadho2023}.
 Just as thermodynamics started in the 1800s spurred by the industrial revolution, in the same way the miniaturization of devices, and in particular the emergence of new quantum technologies, pushes the field of thermodynamics into new applied and fundamental challenges~\cite{espositormp, arrachea, sapienza, oro, lux24,arrachea1,rosa1}.
-In the thermodynamics of small (quantum) systems, fluctuations~\cite{bercioux15, dechiara, segal_fluct} play a prominent role, and thermodynamic uncertainty relations (TURs), derived within the framework of classical stochastic thermodynamics, establish a lower bound to the amount of dissipation needed to reduce relative energy current fluctuations to a given level~\cite{barato,shiraishi16, timpanaro19, horowitz17, pal20, koyuk20, proe, landi23, lou23, tesser23,sagawa23}.
+In the thermodynamics of small systems, fluctuations~\cite{bercioux15, dechiara, segal_fluct} play a prominent role, and thermodynamic uncertainty relations (TURs), derived within the framework of classical stochastic thermodynamics, establish a lower bound to the amount of dissipation needed to reduce relative energy current fluctuations to a given level~\cite{barato,shiraishi16, timpanaro19, horowitz17, pal20, proe, landi23, lou23, tesser23,sagawa23}.
 This seminal result motivated the quest for possible mechanisms to violate TURs, and consequently reduce the thermodynamic cost of precision.
 Routes for TUR violations include breaking of time-reversal symmetry (TRS)~\cite{brandner18,cangemi_prr, taddei23} and quantum coherences~\cite{Ptaszynski2018,miller_prl_21, agarwalla,Liu2019,Guarnieri2019,cangemi_prb,Mitchison2021,Kalaee2021, saito23, paladino23, rosa23, rosa0, agar2, entropy22, muke22, acciai}.
-Although it might be intuitive that synchronization, by locking the relative motion of system constituents, can reduce fluctuations, its possible role in TURs violation has not yet been explored.
+In addition, standard TURs have recently been generalized~\cite{cangemi_prr, brandner_unified, niggemann_2020}, including the case of time-dependent driving~\cite{koyuk_2019, koyuk_2019_1, koyuk_2020}.
+Although it might be intuitive that synchronization, by locking the relative motion of system constituents, can reduce fluctuations, its possible role in violating TURs has not yet been explored.